-NOTE 1-This definition includes any event resulting from insufficiencies or inadequacies in the instructions for use or the deployment of the device.
+NOTE 1 This definition includes any event resulting from insufficiencies or inadequacies in the instructions for use or the deployment of the device.

-NOTE 2-This definition includes any event that is a result of a user error.
+NOTE 2 This definition includes any event that is a result of a user error.

+adverse event

-3.2 adverse event: Any untoward medical occurrence in a subject.
+any untoward medical occurrence in a subject

-NOTE-This definition does not imply that there is a relationship between the adverse event and the device under investigation.
+NOTE This definition does not imply that there is a relationship between the adverse event and the device under investigation.

+case report form
-3.3 case report form: Document designed to record all information to be reported to the sponsor on each subject as required by the clinical investigation plan.

-3.4 clinical investigation: Any designed and planned systematic study in human subjects undertaken to verify the safety and/or performance of a specific device.

-3.5 clinical investigation plan (CIP): Document that states the rationale, objectives, design and proposed analysis, methodology, monitoring, conduct, and record keeping of the clinical investigation.
+document designed to record all information to be reported to the sponsor on each subject as required by the clinical investigation plan clinical investigation any designed and planned systematic study in human subjects undertaken to verify the safety and/or performance of a specific device clinical investigation plan document that states the rationale, objectives, design and proposed analysis, methodology, monitoring, conduct and record-keeping of the clinical investigation clinical investigator individual and/or institution responsible for the conduct of a clinical investigation who and/or which takes the clinical responsibility for the well-being of the subjects involved

+CIP

-NOTE-The word "protocol" is often used synonymously with the term "clinical investigation plan."
+NOTE The word "protocol" is often used synonymously with the term "clinical investigation plan".
 However, it has many different meanings, some not related to clinical investigations, and these may differ from country to country.
 Therefore, it is not used in this part of ISO 14155.